-The most important thing that any law enforcement officer can do is believe a victimsurvivor who comes forward about a rape or sexual assault.
-Victim-survivors are often reluctant to report due to the fear of not being believed, and victim-survivors who feel as though they are not being taken seriously will likely not disclose all relevant information about a case, or choose not to report at all20.
-Establishing trust with a victim-survivor

-14 https://www.nsvrc.org/sites/default/files/publications/2018- without judgement or implying that the victim-survivor was at fault for what happened to them will put victim-survivors at ease, and they will be more likely to report and/or share information that could be vital to their case.
+The most important thing any law enforcement officer can do is believe a victim-survivor who comes forward about a rape or sexual assault.
+Victim-survivors are often reluctant to report due to the fear of not being believed.
+Victim-survivors who feel as though they are not being taken seriously are unlikely to disclose all relevant information about a case or report at all.
+It is important that members of law enforcement establishing trust with victim-survivors by withholding judgement and never implying that the victim-survivor was at fault for the assault.
+Victim-survivors who feel they can trust law enforcement officers are more likely to report and/or share information that could be vital to their case.